 - Ask others if they go to a larger church that has its own library.
 In my experience, churches are happy to give community members library cards, whether or not they attend there.

-Use a more unstructured curriculum that makes it easy for you to home-educate your children together for some subjects.
+Use a more unstructured curriculum that makes it easy to home-educate your children together for some subjects.

 - Use a unit study curriculum that allows all of your children to study history, geography, and science (K-8) together at the same time, but each at their own level.